acoustic-content-samples/wch-site-application/README.md

 # wch-site-application
 Source code for the Watson Content Hub starter site application - Oslo.

-## Updates

-At the beginning of January we have updated the Oslo starter site with the following features:
-- update of Angular to Angular 4.4.6
-- Introduced a new search component and added search of pages to the functionality - results are displayed on the new search page
-- Introduced the ability to hide pages from the navigation while still available via URL with a new flag that can be set in the page
-- Enhanced Inline Editing support

-At the beginning of December we have updated the Oslo starter site with the following features:
-- Performance improvements
-- bug fixes
-- Support for Google crawling of a given page in Oslo (more features planned in this area)
-- Additional layouts for the Standard page type
-- Removal of # from the URLs and now leveraging HTML 5 mode for URLs (i.e. https://myhost/design-topics/clean-design)
-- Enablement for Inline Editing in the Sites Composer
-- Ability to leverage Angular 5 instead of Angular 4

-**Note:** We recommend to run npm install after getting the latest from this repository to get the latest prerequisites.

 ## Prerequisites

 * A WCH tenant in Trial or Standard Tier
 * Node.js v6.11.1 or above
+**Note:** We recommend to run npm install after getting the latest from this repository to get the latest prerequisites.

 ## Overview
 This github repository contains all the source code files like javascript, css and html but not the Oslo artifacts like pages, content types, categories, and content.